Split Rock at West Harbour Bluff on Providenciales

 Getting to West Harbour Bluff

-To get to West Harbour Bluff, follow Millennium Highway from town for about 3 miles (4.8 km) and then turn left on Tom Lightbourne Road (paved for about one mile / 1.6 km).
+To get to West Harbour Bluff, follow Millennium Highway from town for about three miles (4.8 km) and then turn left onto Tom Lightbourne Road (paved for about one mile, or 1.6 km).
 If you’re on the right road, you should get to West Harbour Bluff after 6.5 miles (10 km).
 After a few miles, this road gets rough in places, so prepare to go slow.
-Be sure to bring plenty of drinking water with you when you visit the area, as it’s a long drive back out.
+Bring plenty of drinking water with you when you visit the area, as it’s a long drive back out.

 An alternative to driving to West Harbour Bluff is to get there by sea.
 A local boat tour operator offers a weekly scheduled boat excursion to West Harbour Bluff from central Providenciales.